Abe-Telo/ha-addon-surface-wifi-fix/README.md

 This repository now follows the Home Assistant core component layout (see [`homeassistant/components/blink`](https://github.com/home-assistant/core/tree/dev/homeassistant/components/blink) for a reference).
 The integration lives under `custom_components/surface_wifi_fix/` so it can be dropped directly into your Home Assistant configuration or added through HACS as a custom repository.

+## Canonical integration location
+- **Use only** `custom_components/surface_wifi_fix/` for the integration package.
+HACS expects this structure and will install the files to `/config/custom_components/surface_wifi_fix/`.
+- The repository no longer carries duplicate root-level integration files (e.g., `__init__.py`, `manifest.json`, `strings.json`, `translations/`).
+If you see copies at the repository root, delete them—they are unused and can confuse Home Assistant when adding the integration.
+- When manually installing, ensure there is **no second copy** of the integration at the repository root or under any other directory.
+Home Assistant will only load the package from `custom_components/`.

 ## What it does
 - Disables Wi-Fi power saving on Microsoft Surface devices by issuing `iw`/`iwconfig` commands for the configured interface (default: `wlp3s0`).
 - Exposes an admin-only service **`surface_wifi_fix.disable_power_save`** so you can re-run the commands on demand or target a different interface temporarily.